 - Paddle Steamer (Rocket) in Bangladesh: Schedule, Ticket Price & Other Details

-- Traveling by train in Bangladesh: everything you need to know
+- Traveling by train in Bangladesh: Everything you need to know about

-- How people celebrate the Eid-al-Fitr (Eid) in Bangladesh
+- How people celebrate the Eid-ul-Fitr (Eid) in Bangladesh

 Have you ever visited Bangladesh on holiday?
 How was your experience?
 Share with us in the comments.
 Also, let us know if you are interested in giving us an interview.
 We will be happy to publish that!